 All seeds are certified organic so you know there are no nasty chemicals used to produce your seed.

-At the time of writing, the range of seed is a limited collection of 14 varieties of vegetables and a gift set of four seed packets.
+At the time of writing, the range of seeds is a limited collection of 14 varieties of vegetables and a gift set of four seed packets.

 The site also includes some delicious recipes to cook using your homegrown produce.